praveensunkara19/RAG/README.md

 ```

 #Future scope:
-* Adding persionlization like speech to text
+* Adding persionlization like speech
 * Retrieval of images
-* Industry level optimization using for better retrieval with - FAiSS, PineCone
+* Industry level optimization using for better retrieval with - FAISS, PineCone
+* Works with all document types.